danielfdickinson/dfd-wordlists/README.md

 ## Using with CSpell

+### Using the word lists served from GitHub

-In your `cspell.json` configuration file include something like the following:
+In your `tests/config/cspell.json` configuration file include something like the following:

 ``` json
 "dictionaries": [